Gentlewoman (film): Production

 On 25 January 2025, the first-look poster of the film Gentlewoman was released starring Lijomol Jose in the lead role, who was last seen in Jai Bhim (2021).
-The film is written and directed by debutant Joshua Sethuraman and produced by Komala Hari and Hari Bhaskaran under Komala Hari Pictures alongwith PN Narenthra Kumar and Leo Logame Nethaji under their One Drop Ocean Pictures banner.
+The film is written and directed by debutant Joshua Sethuraman and produced by Komala Hari and Hari Bhaskaran under Komala Hari Pictures along with PN Narenthra Kumar and Leo Logame Nethaji under their One Drop Ocean Pictures banner.
 Apart from Lijomol, the film also stars Losliya Mariyanesan and Hari Krishnan in important roles alongside Rajiv Gandhi, Dharani, Vairabalan, Nanditha Sreekumar, Sudesh and others in supporting roles.
 The technical team consists of Govind Vasantha as the music composer, Yugabharathi as the lyricist and dialogue writer, Sa Kathavarayan as the cinematographer, Elayaraja Sekar as the editor, A Amaran as the production designer, Azar as the dance choreographer and Sudesh as the stunt choreographer.

 Music

 The soundtrack and background is composed by Govind Vasantha.
 The pre-release audio launch event was conducted on 19 February 2025 in Chennai.
 The first single "Sulunthee" released on 20 February 2025.
 The second single "Aasai Nayagi" released on 26 February 2025.